Fountains & Statuary Warranty & Care

 1) Ice is the enemy of outdoor statuary.
 The hydraulic forces of ice are very strong and can destroy your purchase quickly.
 Imagine what can happen to a can of pop left in a freezer overnight.
 Prior to the first freeze of the season your fountain should be completely drained of all water.
 Many pieces come equipped with an easily removable drain plug.
 Remove all available drain plugs and keep them out for the duration of the winter.
 If your piece does not have a plug, a wet/dry shop vacuum, towels, cup or some other measure can be used to empty the piece.
 If your fountain is not equipped with a drain plug we recommend pulling out the center plug and removing the pump.
 Most covers are not fully waterproof but rather water repellent and designed to shed the water off like a duck's feathers.
 It is critical that the cover is installed in such a way that the water sheds off the cover and the cover is not allowed to sag into the fountain which can allow water to leak into the bowl.
 The use of a sports ball or some other item to create a tenting effect may be necessary on fountains that have a flat top or a tendency to allow the cover to droop sag into the piece.
-Periodically monitor all drains to make sure they are clear of debris and that no water is accumulating in the bowls of the fountain and that the cover is shedding all water outside of the fountain bowl.
+Periodically monitor the status of the drains to make sure they are clear of debris and that no water is accumulating in the bowls of the fountain and that the cover is shedding all water outside of the fountain bowl.

 2) If the pump is easily removed you may remove it.
 If your fountain has manufacturer provided drain plugs and they are removed, the pump may be left in the fountain but must be tilted and drained to prevent freeze damage.
 Place burlap, old towels or rags in all of the bowls to absorb any condensation which may drip in during the winter months.